HannahHighfill/Pharm_Assist/README.md

 # Pharm_Assist #
 **Description:** Pharm Assist integrates with your Google Calendar, adding prescription reminders through a simple input form.
-See the full list of your prescriptions on the homepage, easily add reminders, and choose how far in advance you'd like to get a reminder.
+See a full list of your prescriptions on the homepage, easily add reminders, and choose how far in advance you'd like to get a reminder.
 Choose to use nicknames so that you don't have to broadcast your prescriptions on your calendar.
+With Pharm_assist you have an easy-to-reach list of your prescription refills and your reminders are integrated into how you already use calendars.

 **Team Members:** Jamie, Kendyl, Hannah